-For the best results, read product labels to determine which type of weed seeds are controlled by a pre-emergent ingredient, because most will keep only certain weed seeds from sprouting.
+For the best results, read product labels to determine which type of weed seeds are controlled by a pre-emergent ingredient because most will keep only certain weed seeds from sprouting.
 Manufacturers may combine one or more pre-emergent chemicals for broader protection.

 Contact vs. Systemic

-Non-selective herbicides are further classified as either contact or systemic.
+Nonselective herbicides are further classified as either contact or systemic.

 - Systemic: A systemic herbicide penetrates the weed’s foliage and travels throughout the entire plant—all the way to the roots—to kill it.
 Systemic herbicides are among the most potent types and should be used with caution.
 Overuse may cause the chemical to travel from weed roots to the roots of nearby desirable plants, killing them as well.

-Most manufacturers list their product’s coverage as “up to” a specific square feet.
+Most manufacturers list their product’s coverage as “up to” a specific square footage.
 For example, a ready-to-use weed killer may come in a spray bottle designed to treat up to 500 square feet, while a concentrated product may cover up to 4,000 square feet (or more) of a gravel drive when diluted as directed on the package.

 Commercial weed killers can be toxic to humans, animals, and the environment if not used as intended.
-Herbicides products bear the warning “It is a violation of Federal law to use this product in a manner inconsistent with its labeling.”Hence, it makes good sense to take safety precautions.
+Herbicide products bear the warning: “It is a violation of federal law to use this product in a manner inconsistent with its labeling.”Hence, it makes good sense to take safety precautions.

 - Follow the instructions: Only use the product as directed on the label.
-Do not mix it in a stronger solution than recommended, and do not apply it while children and pets are in the vicinity.
+Do not mix a stronger solution than recommended, and do not apply it while children and pets are in the vicinity.

 - Protect eyes and skin: Wear long sleeves, long pants, and gloves to protect the skin.
 It’s also good to wear a pair of protective goggles—or at least don a pair of sunglasses—to protect eyes before applying weed killer to gravel.